indvd00m/multi-timer/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1163919316

-Load Tabletop Simulator, select Workshop section and load MultiTimer.
-Click on MultiTimer with right button and select "Save object".
-Load any other game and move MultiTimer to table from "Saved objects" panel.
+Start Tabletop Simulator and load any game.
+Select Game -> Workshop -> Multitimer, press the icon on the top-right corner of it and choose "Additive load".

 ## Issue tracking